MakoWish/Faitour/README.md

 ### Default Configuration:

-The follwoing default configuration will be installed with Faitor.
-This will emulate a Windows Server 2012 R2 with the basic RPC, SMB, and RDP services that you would find on a typicaly Server 2012 R2 installation.
+The follwoing default configuration will be installed with Faitor in `./configuration/host_config.ini`.
+This will emulate a Windows Server 2012 R2 with the basic RPC, SMB, and RDP services that you would find on a typical Server 2012 R2 installation.
 The RPC fingerprints were chosen to match a real-world scan of a Server 2012 R2 box.

 _IMPORTANT!_ As with all configurations, including the sample configurations provided, you must update the `interface` and `ip` values to match your device's configuration, or spoofing will not work.